 Google One membership with Unlimited plans

-Google Fi isn’t owned by a single carrier, and that’s good news for you when it comes to service.
-Fi supports an absolutely massive list of phones, covering options from many major US manufacturers as well as Huawei and even Red Hydrogen.
-As for the plan, Google Fi’s unlimited plan is a great international option.
+A single carrier doesn’t own Google Fi, and that’s good news for you regarding service.
+Fi supports an absolutely massive list of phones, covering options from many major US manufacturers and Huawei and even Red Hydrogen.
+As for the plan, Google Fi’s Unlimited Plus plan is a great international option.
 You can call over 50 countries and territories for free, and contact with other areas can start at just one penny.

 If you’re looking for solid options with limited data plans, Mint Mobile is an affordable alternative.
-You can grab 4GB all the way to unlimited data, and each plan is less than $45 per month for one line.
-There are no streaming perks like Netflix or Hulu, but long term plans can slash your prices even lower.
+You can grab 4GB all the way to unlimited data, and each plan is less than $35 per month for one line.
+There are no streaming perks like Netflix or Hulu, but long-term plans can slash your prices even lower.